vash2695/openai-tts/README.md

 # OpenAI TTS for Home Assistant

 This integration allows you to use OpenAI's Text-to-Speech API as a text-to-speech provider for Home Assistant.
-It is a complete rework based on the [ElevenLabsTTS](https://github.com/carleeno/elevenlabs_tts) integration made by carleeno.
+It is a complete rework based on the [ElevenLabs TTS](https://github.com/carleeno/elevenlabs_tts) integration made by carleeno.

 Disclaimer: This repo, the code within, and the maintainer/owner of this repo are in no way affiliated with OpenAI.